 - Accreditation: NQF 8, CHE, SAQA and HPCSA accredited

-- A National Senior Certificate or National Certificate (Vocational) with an achievement rating of 4 (Adequate Achievement 50-59%) or better in 6 designated subjects including Mathematics/Mathematical Literacy and English.
+- A National Senior Certificate (NSC) as certified by the Council for General and Further Education and Training (Umalusi), with an achievement rating of 4 (Adequate Achievement 50-59%) or better in 6 recognised NSC subjects including Mathematics/Mathematical Literacy and English.
 OR

 As a successful graduate, you will be eligible for admission into a master’s degree in psychology, the social sciences or related fields – both nationally and internationally.
 You will also be able to work in professional practice as a Registered Counsellor.
 This means that working together with multi-professional teams, you can:

 - Provide short-term supportive counselling services to protect and promote psychological well-being.

 - Perform psychological screening, primary mental status screening, basic assessment and referral and management strategies.